Required

 Key Findings

-Number 1 Nebraska edged out Minnesota and New Hampshire in our rankings, number two and three respectively, even though Minnesota boasts the lowest unemployment rates in the country and the highest credit scores in the country.
+Number 1 Nebraska edged out Minnesota and New Hampshire in our rankings, number two and three respectively, even though Minnesota boasts the lowest unemployment rates and the highest credit scores.

-South Dakota and North Dakota, along with their lowest and third lowest amount of student loan debt averages in the country, round out our top five.
+South Dakota and North Dakota, with the lowest and third-lowest student loan debt averages in the country, round out our top five.

-On the flip side, Nevada, known for Las Vegas and its lavish party lifestyle and gambling destinations, ranked last on our list of states in the U.S. to build good credit.
+On the other hand, Nevada, known for Las Vegas and its lavish party lifestyle and gambling destinations, ranked last on our list of states in the U.S. for building good credit.

-Mississippi, Georgia, Louisiana, and Florida, join Nevada as the worst five states to build good credit in the U.S.
+Mississippi, Georgia, Louisiana, and Florida join Nevada as the worst five states for building good credit in the U.S.

 The Best & Worst States for Building Good Credit